 - 1. Identify the population and composition of the individuals/ communities impacted by the Old Colony MPO program, service, or activity by considering the following: - a.
 Project parameters, such as location, areas that will be impacted by construction phases, areas that may benefit from the completed project, and the areas that may be burdened by the completed project - b.
 The nature of the program, service, or activity (is it connected to the project development process? is it statewide, regional or local?) - Determine the Title VI features of the community to be engaged by reference to the Old Colony MPO's Title VI maps, which include the limited English proficient (LEP) and minority populations across the Region.
 Appendix A for reference: - a.
 Limited English Proficiency: Individuals Who Speak English and Speak English Less than Very Well - b.
-Limited English Proficiency: Individuals Who Speak Spanish or Spanish Creole and Speak English Less than Very Well - c.
+Limited English Proficiency: Individuals Who Speak Spanish and Speak English Less than Very Well - c.
 Limited English Proficiency: Individuals Who Speak Haitian Creole and Speak English Less than Very Well - d.
 Limited English Proficiency: Individuals Who Speak Portuguese or Portuguese Creole and Speak English Less than Very Well - e.
 Percent Minority by Census Block - f.
-Environmental Justice Populations http://gis.massdot.state.ma.us/maptemplate/engage
+Environmental Justice Populations